 E. H. Smith - for timber supplies in the east midlands of England (I purchased my birch plywood here).

 Gateros Plating - Includes replica chrome plating that is safer to apply than chrome-plating.
 I've tried their brush-plating kit on some brass fittings with good results.
 Their website is a mine of useful information.
-See below for their ebay listings.

 Holden Vintage and Classic - Lucas spares and other parts.

 Jetex Exhausts including Jetex catalytic converters for classic cars.

 Jotun - paints for severe environments.
 Their Jotamastic range looks ideal as a primer for chassis, and steel brackets, inner wings, etc.